Skookum Bush Tool Company

 A2 is about 10-20% tougher than O1 and will hold an edge a little longer.
 O1 will be slightly easier to sharpen and also will allow the user to strike a spark off the spine using the flint and steel method of fire lighting ( A2 has a little too much alloy to get a good spark).
 Since A2 has a higher chromium content it will be a little more stain resistant than O1, however both will rust if not wiped down after use or abused.
 Both are excellent knife steels and will give you good service.

 CPM 3V is a very tough tool steel made by the Crucible Particle Metallurgy process.
 3V is about 100% tougher than A2 or O1 and has better rust preventative characteristics than either, but is not classified as a stainless steel.
 With this toughness comes higher cost and more difficulty in sharpening with natural stones though.
 As with A2 you will be unable to derive a spark from 3V by the flint and steel method.
-If you are in need of a very strong edge, are abusive to your equipment, or want a high tech steel and don't mind paying extra (about $20 over the standard price) then this may be the steel for you.
+If you are in need of a very strong edge, are abusive to your equipment, or want a high tech steel and don't mind paying extra ($20 over the standard price) then this may be the steel for you.
 Just remember, high tech steels are not panaceas and will never replace good sense and properly developed skill on the part of the user.

 Handle material choices include canvas Micarta in tan, green, and black.
 Also linen Micarta in red.
 The canvas leaves a slightly better texture than the linen, at least to my hand but all can be sanded with medium grit paper periodically to bring back some texture.